Joshb4/Impact-of-Void-Morphology-on-the-Mechanical-Response-of-Time-Dependent-Heterogeneous-Media/README.md

 on the desired output.
 Each opens and reads the COORDSALLAGG.xls file in each folder to plot the aggregates.
 They will output a file(s) in which the contents must be combined in another text file to be converted into a Python script.
+Insert the outputs from the code and input into the sample file provided.
 This script will then be run in Abaqus CAE.